EUFY 30 vs 30c vs 11s Review

 - Cleaning orientation – EUFY Robovac 11s, 30 and 30c have been designed to offer sweeping and vacuuming.
 The duo works best on bare floors and picks up pet hair effectively.

 - Filtration system – EUFY has not yet adopted true-HEPA filters.
 The three models have HEPA style filters that are 99% efficient but filter down to around 10 microns whereas true-HEPA filters will filter down to 0.3 microns.

-- Brush design – EUFY maintains its revolutionary V-shaped brush design in all three models.
+- Brush design – You can take any robot of our Eufy 30 vs 30C vs 11S review to see that EUFY maintains its revolutionary V-shaped brush design in all three models.
 On the side, the robots are equipped with single side sweeping brushes.